rachelesmee/website/foss4guk2022local/index.md

 - opportunity to distribute swag at the local venue

 *This is all subject to agreement of the host organisation and suitable space at the venue.
 For more details, please contact the local session chair, contact details listed above.*

+**Business supporter** sponsorship helps deliver the event in its entirety.
+Business supporter sponsorship will give you:
+ - logo on the website and listed as a Local Sponsor
+ - logo on the national welcome slide at the beginning of the conference

 **National** sponsorship allows us to support the overall event, and additional room hire and catering costs for venues where we can't get local sponsorship.
 National sponsorship will give you: